woobe/wc2014/README.md

 ### Results

-**Notes**: more detailed results including the distribution of predictions results can be found in the **output** folder. has a competitve edge overhas a competitve edge over
+**Notes**: more detailed results including the distribution of predictions results can be found in the **output** folder.

 Match | Date | Team 1 | Team 2 | Predictions | Results (90 mins) | Correct WDL | Correct Score
 ------|------|--------|--------|-------------|---------|--------------|---------------